rgcurling/food-freshness-model/README.md

-# Project Name 🚀
+# Food Freshness Classification Model

-Short project description — what it does, why it exists, and who it’s for.
+This project utilizes machine learning to classify whether fruits and vegetables are fresh or stale, supporting automated food-quality inspection and reducing waste.

-## 📌 Table of Contents
+## Table of Contents
 - [About](#about)
 - [Features](#features)
 - [Getting Started](#getting-started)